joseasoler/tradergen/README.md

 [TraderGen](https://steamcommunity.com/sharedfiles/filedetails/?id=2804121197) adds new options for improving trader generation and trader stock in the [RimWorld](https://rimworldgame.com/) game.

-* Orbital traders now have an specialization, which adds a limited amount of stock that could be particularly rare or useful.
+* Orbital traders now have a specialization, which adds a limited amount of stock that could be particularly rare or useful.
 It is possible to modify the number of specializations or disable the feature entirely through the mod settings.

-* Configurable amount of silver in stock for orbital, settlement, caravan and visitor traders.
+* Adjustable amount of silver in stock for orbital, settlement, caravan and visitor traders.
 Compatible with traders from mods.

 * Mod setting for making traders such as the slaver orbital trader appear even when the population of the colony is large.